altocodenl/tagaway/readme.md

    - Auto rotate based on metadata.
    - Allow to go back to browse while files are being uploaded in the background.
    - Refresh list of pivs periodically if there's an upload in the background.
    - Show thumbnail of last piv on each upload.
+If said piv is deleted, then the latest uploaded piv that still exists is shown.
+If all pivs from the upload are deleted, no thumbnail is shown.
    - Cancel current upload.
 After cancelling, show snackbar that indicates how many pivs were uploaded for the given upload.
    - Mobile: show upload box as folders only, since there's no dropdown or perhaps no folders.
    - Snackbar with success message when pivs are finished uploading.